phalcon/documentation/docs/translate.md

 https://mozilla.org/es-ES/firefox/
 ```

-Phalcon can implement this functionality by using a [Router][routing].
+Phalcon can implement this functionality by using a [Router](routing.md).

 ## Translate Factory
 Loads Translate Adapter class using `adapter` option, the remaining options will be passed to the adapter constructor.